ecker00/Hug/README.md

 ### 2015 (and future) update
-Corona SDK is adding official support for Mac App & Win32 builds: https://coronalabs.com/blog/2015/03/02/corona-sdk-is-now-free/
+Corona SDK is adding official support for Mac App & Win32 builds, making the Hug Wrapper obsolete: https://coronalabs.com/blog/2015/03/02/corona-sdk-is-now-free/

+---

 ### Main framework differences
 CoronaSDK renders everything automatically, which Löve2D does not.
 To solve this